FMovies: History

-In January 2018, the site was identified as a Notorious Market by the U.S. government, along with The Pirate Bay and other piracy sites.
+In January 2018, the site was identified as a "notorious market" by the U.S. government, along with The Pirate Bay and other piracy sites.
 In October 2018, Telia Company, a Swedish ISP, was ordered to block FMovies.
 They appealed the order.
-That same month, the Motion Picture Association of America reported FMovies along with other piracy sites to the U.S. government.
+That same month, the Motion Picture Association reported FMovies along with other piracy sites to the U.S. government.
 FMovies was blocked in Australia in December 2018, after a request in August.

 In February 2019, Sweden asked advertisers to blacklist some piracy and streaming sites, which included FMovies.
-By April 2019, ISPs in India were ordered to block FMovies, and the U.S. government identified the site as one of the top piracy sites.
+In April 2019, ISPs in India were ordered to block FMovies and other piracy sites.

-As of November 2019, there are two to four different FMovies websites running, but their locations are unknown.
+In October 2023, Vietnam's Ministry of Information and Communications declared a joint operation with the Ministry of Culture, Sports and Tourism and Ministry of Public Security divisions, with direct focus on FMovies in an effort to combat piracy.

+In December 2023, scrutiny heightened as the United States House Judiciary Subcommittee on Courts, the Internet, and Intellectual Property held a livestreamed hearing with the Motion Picture Association, where calls for more action against FMovies were requested, with Karyn Temple calling for ISPs within the United States to block access to the website entirely, also citing other concerns regarding how the website may garner revenue.